figield/islands_explorer/README.md

 ### What's left to improve

 I cover the logic with tests based on different maps and a reference solution for a common set of tests.
-More unit tests would be good to add.
 I was working in my virtual environment and the script has no external dependencies.
-Only Python 3 is needed to run it.
+You only need Python 3 to run it, but if you don't have it, the dockerfile is ready.

 - [x] invent an algorithm
-- [x] add tests (testing logic)
+- [x] unit and `business` logic tests
 - [x] add script `./run.sh <path_to_the_file>`
 - [x] add arbitrary solution
 - [x] profiling
 - [x] check coverage
+- [x] run syntax analyzer
 - [x] refactoring
 - [x] descriptions
 - [x] docker file
+- [ ] make it public